Crusting technique

 Reply to AlexT

-Thank you Alex.
+Thank you, Alex.
 I appreciate the tip.
 I will only do the crusting method if the skin is not in good shape.

-My WOCN emphasized making certain that the area around the stoma is absolutely dry before applying the ring.
+My WOCN emphasized making sure that the area around the stoma is absolutely dry before applying the ring.
 A piece of soft gauze can be used to get it totally dry.
 She also advised applying the ring directly onto the skin so as to get it as close as possible surrounding the stoma.
 I used to apply the ring to the pouch wafer but have had better luck applying it to the skin.

 Reply to Roseviolet